Key Stage 2

 Important guests are coming for a feast, and the household is frantically trying to prepare.
 Help four characters solve their problems using mathematics - numbers, statistics, geometry, and measuring skills.

 Investigate crime and punishment from the Anglo-Saxons to the present.
 Meet a character based on a real-life prisoner and learn about Norwich Castle’s years as a prison.
-Go down into the dank dungeons and tour the historic courtroom.
+Handle some genuine historical objects and tour the historic courtroom.
 Develop your crime scene investigation skills to help solve a crime.

 Join in the preparations for a medieval Christmas as we travel back to the year 1121.
 Meet costumed characters and celebrate the festive season medieval-style.
 Get to grips with crafts, dance, storytelling and arms and armour.
 A perfect historical end-of-term celebration and learning opportunity.